 AJ Srubas: Fiddle & Pedal Steel Guitar

 AJ has been playing fiddle since a young boy.
 He grew up in a musical family, mastering Irish fiddle early on.
 At the end of his teens, he got interested in other fiddle styles like Old Time, Bluegrass and Cajun and has become a renowned fiddler in all those genres.
 His diverse skills spill over as he steps up behind the fiddle and pedal steel guitar in the Ramblers.
 He can also be found on stages all over North America with Blake Miller and the Old-Fashioned Aces or Steam Machine.

 Karl Smelker: Bass

-Karl Smelker is known to many as having been the bass player with legendary local Blues band the Minnesota Barking Ducks.
-But even a dyed-in-the-wool blues man like Karl was powerless to escape the powerful pull of Louisiana music.
-Karl has played Zydeco with the Swamp Sextet and the Faux Playboys, and is currently playing Swamp Pop with, yes, the Swamp Poppas (!), as well as all manner of cool stuff with the Hipbone band.
+Karl Smelker is known to many as the bass player with legendary local Blues band, the Minnesota Barking Ducks.
+But even a dyed-in-the-wool blues man like Karl was powerless to escape the unrelenting pull of Louisiana music.
+Karl played Zydeco with the Swamp Sextet and the Faux Playboys, and is currently playing Swamp Pop with, yes, the Swamp Poppas (!), as well as all manner of cool stuff with Hipbone.

 Paul Loughridge: drums & triangle

 Paul is an award-winning Cajun percussionist whose background is in jazz and rock.
-He is a dynamo on drums and triangle and was the backbone of the Bone Tones for many years.
-His top-notch, energetic style gives the band its captivating pulse.
+He is a dynamo on drums and triangle and was the backbone of the Bone Tones for many years as well as JJ’s Zydeco Paydirt.
+His top-notch, energetic style gives the band its captivating groove.